After all, you spend a lot of time crafting content and you want it to produce a sizable return — over time.

 - Awareness, positive sentiment, and brand image are all tied heavily to your blog content.

 - Because you control your blog, a blog is the only sure bet in content marketing.
 Every other platform is controlled by someone else and your efforts mediated through algorithms (BTW, Twitter announced its first algorithm to improve the quality of what shows up in your Twitter feed will likely appear in 2015).
 This limits who can see your content.
 Also, disgruntled customers use social networks, especially Twitter, to complain about your brand.
 With a blog, you’re in control and can eliminate comments against your brand, if you wish.

-Other tips of optimizing content marketing
+Other tips for optimizing content marketing

 Scheduling posts/ updates

-Most marketers post several times a day (at least during the work week).
+Most marketers post several times a day (at least during the workweek).
 The frequency when optimizing content marketing varies by platform.
 For instance, publishing less than 2-3 times per week on your blog results in much lower conversion (according to Hubspot), while publishing at Buffer includes 14 Tweets a day.
-They also post to Facebook and Google+ a couple of times and to LinkedIN once.
+They also post to Facebook and Google+ a couple of times and to LinkedIn once.